michaelegbujua/Weight-height-breastfeeding-patterns-in-infants/README.md

 Excel (Source file), Power BI
 The use of Power BI to analyze breastfeeding and infant growth patterns reveals a range of competencies.
 The following are the main abilities shown in this analysis:

-Data Transformation
+Data Transformation,
-Reporting and Dashboard Creation
+Reporting and Dashboard Creation,
-Data Visualization
+Data Visualization,
-Insight Generation
+Insight Generation, and
 Contextual Interpretation